To: mydataportal@abs.gov.au

 If you are a member of multiple projects in the DataLab, you will have more than one virtual machine.
 Your Active machine is the one that is connected to the remote file share, where the data files are stored.
 For security purposes, only one of your sessions can connect to the remote file share at a time (this is where data files are stored).
 You can activate your virtual machine by using the Change Active VM button.

-VM not launching from Remote Desktop client can be caused by a few issues.
-Check that your VM is using the ‘2024avd’ version, that the machine you are trying to launch is ‘activated’, and that your machine is not currently being rebuilt.
+If you receive the following error or similar to the image directly below when attempting to launch your VM from the Remote Desktop client.
+Check that your VM is using the latest VM version, that the machine you are trying to launch is ‘activated’, and that your machine is not currently being rebuilt.

 Virtual machine project and output drives are backed up every night and kept for 14 days.
 Files outside of these drives are not recoverable.